Maheer96/LiDAR-Device/README.md

-# LiDAR-Device
+# LiDAR Device 🤖
-A datasheet and set of code dedicated to the development of a LiDAR device used to scan hallways up to 4m wide.
+A datasheet and a set of code  dedicated to the development of a LiDAR device used to scan hallways up to 4m wide.
+This project employs a Texas Instruments MSP432E401Y microcontroller and a ToF sensor.
+Programming was done in C for backend structuring and Python for data visualization.
+All information, including programming workflows and circuit schematics, is provided in the datasheet.